DanielHashmi/DanielForgeChronicles/src/blogs/NextAuth.md

   * **GET:** Used for requests that retrieve data.
 In the context of authentication, **GET** requests be used to fetch the current session or user information.
   * **POST:** Used for requests that modify data.
 This is commonly used for sign-in or sign-out requests in authentication flows.

+### We import this SessionProvider in the layout and wrap our whole app with this component because SessionProvider runs on client side

 ```typescript
 'use client'